emacsmirror/org-parser/README.md

 2. `org-parser-parse-file` -- This method parses an org file.
 3. `org-parser-parse-string` -- This method parses a string as an org file.

+## Returned values

+Parsing Org data returns a single hash with two keys: `:in-buffer-settings` and `:content`.

+### In-buffer settings

+`:in-buffer-settings` corresponds to [Org's in-buffer settings](http://orgmode.org/manual/In_002dbuffer-settings.html#In_002dbuffer-settings), which are global settings for the file.

+### Content structure objects

-Each function returns a list of structure objects.
+`:content` corresponds to the data in the file: the headlines, plain lists, etc. This data is represented by a list of structure objects.

-## Data objects

-### Org structure objects

 A structure object is a hash table that represents an item in an org file.
-A structure has the following keys:
+A structure object has the following keys:

 * `:text` -- the text on the first line of the block.
 This is a list of text items.
 * `:properties` -- the propreties of the block, as an alist.
 For example: